Part One: Emptiness

 No, if we are to imitate the Virgin, then we recognize the emptiness is waiting for its purpose to be fulfilled.
 Music fills the reed, water fills the glass, bird’s eggs fill the empty nest.
 Yet all lead to something beautiful and new.
 For this emptiness is not simply a cold lonely emptiness that can never satisfy, but rather an emptiness that longs to be filled with the Spirit.

-For if emptiness is the beginning of contemplation, of that ability to see the world the way the God sees the world, we must first become a vessel of emptiness.
+For if emptiness is the beginning of contemplation, of that ability to see the world the way the God sees the world, we must first become a vessel in which we have emptied ourselves.
 We must empty ourselves of those things which do not lead to life.
 “At the beginning it will be necessary for each individual to discard deliberately all the trifling unnecessary things in his life, all the hard blocks and congestions; Not necessarily to discard all his interests forever, but at least once to stop still, and having prayed for courage, to visualize himself without all the extras, escapes, and interests other than love in his life: to see ourselves as if we had just come from God’s hand and had gathered nothing to ourselves yet, to discover just what shape is the virginal emptiness of our own being and of what material we are made.”

 It is not unlike the generous process my brother undertook in cleaning out my mother’s house, sifting through many things to discard the trivial and hold onto the valuable.
 It is not unlike the search of a child on a beach to find those beautiful shells and to throw back those ordinary shells of no beauty.